 The Chinese grocery retailer Hema (also known as Fresh Hippo), part of the Alibaba Group, is a pioneering and leading ‘New Retail’ chain.
 In 2019, for the first time, Hema involved a third party in its app development by letting BrandLoyalty introduce digital collecting into its app.
-With surprises along the way, we’ve been able to increase engagement with the Hema app by adding emotion to the shopping journey.
-By offering a game-like progression and a mini-loyalty programme, Hema is encouraging its shoppers to discover all it has to offer.
+With surprises along the way, we’ve increased engagement with the Hema app by adding emotion to the shopping journey.
+By offering a game-like progression and a mini-loyalty programme, Hema encourages its shoppers to discover all it has to offer.

-With Amazon, JD.com and Alibaba winning market share, food retailers are heavily investing in digital transitions and strategic partnerships.
-Carrefour has already reduced its investment in China by selling 80% of its shares to local retailer Suning.com.
-E-commerce giants are set to see significant growth from both online and offline channels, and China will soon overtake the US to become the world’s largest grocery market.
+With Amazon, JD.com, and Alibaba winning market share, food retailers heavily invest in digital transitions and strategic partnerships.
+For example, Carrefour has already reduced its investment in China by selling 80% of its shares to local retailer Suning.com.
+As a result, E-commerce giants are set to see significant growth from both online and offline channels, and China will soon overtake the US to become the world’s largest grocery market.

 Hema’s business model is quite unique and different from that of traditional food retailers: online is the dominant channel which contributes around 80% of Hema’s total business, and most of Hema’s shoppers order their groceries via its app.
 The physical stores only contribute around 20% and are mainly a consumer engagement touchpoint.
 Even in-store, customers are constantly using their smartphones to order products and scan QR codes to check the origin and composition of what they buy.
 Payments can also be done within the Hema app, which uses Alibaba's payment system Alipay, or with face-recognition check-out systems in-store.

-Our priority was to focus on increasing shopper frequency and creating fans, while communicating what Hema stands for: fast, fresh and fun.
+Our priority was to increase shopper frequency and create fans while communicating what Hema stands for fast, fresh, and fun.
 From the start, BrandLoyalty proved added value with a consumer-centered approach.
-By conducting in-depth qualitative consumer research, we were able to develop Experience Maps that clearly showed the emotional and rational moments in a customer’s journey through purchase, brand promise and service.
-By mapping the whole journey, we were able to uncover valuable insights, understand the motivations that shape shopping behaviour, and identify business opportunities.
-All this extra knowledge increased our understanding of the brand characteristics that give customers a positive experience, thereby enabling us to emphasise these characteristics to improve the overall brand perception of Hema.
+By conducting in-depth qualitative consumer research, we developed Experience Maps that clearly showed the emotional and rational moments in a customer’s journey through purchase, brand promise, and service.
+We uncovered valuable insights, understand the motivations that shape shopping behavior, and identified business opportunities by mapping the whole journey.
+All this extra knowledge increased our understanding of the brand characteristics that give customers a positive experience, thereby enabling us to emphasize these characteristics to improve the overall brand perception of Hema.

-When Hema allowed BrandLoyalty to introduce digital collecting into its own app, it marked the first time that Hema had involved a 3rd party in designing its app experience.
-Within the Hema app, BrandLoyalty is giving the collecting journey a game-like progression to create an innovative, interesting and more fun shopping experience for customers.
-The journey includes surprises along the way, such as treasure boxes called ’Bao-Hes’ which contain points and other extras.
+When Hema allowed BrandLoyalty to introduce digital collecting into its app, it marked the first time that Hema had involved a 3rd party in designing its app experience.
+Within the Hema app, BrandLoyalty gives the collecting journey a game-like progression to create an innovative, interesting, and more fun shopping experience for customers.
+The journey includes surprises along the way, such as treasure boxes called ’Bao-Hes,’ which contain points and other extras.

 Completely designed in the Lion King theme, we also created a one-of-a-kind digital loyalty experience that enabled Hema to create a more emotional connection with shoppers by adding a bit of nostalgia.
-With a mini programme in the app, customers are presented with a variety of missions each week, which inspire them to try new things and shop in a different way.
+With a mini program in the app, customers are presented with various missions each week, which inspire them to try new things and shop differently.
 By completing the missions, shoppers receive extra points.
 Customers can redeem these points against one of the items from The Lion King ‘On the Go’ range.
-The Royal VKB ‘On the Go’ range designed in the Lion King theme, makes it easier for Hema customers to integrate healthy food options in their busy lifestyle and feel rewarded for their loyalty at the same time.
-In the app, the participant goes on a journey through different nature landscapes inspired by the Lion King.
-The whole consumer journey is well designed and is integrated to drive the programme’s KPIs whereby the missions are an incentive for behaviour change.
-Unfortunately, it’s still too early to talk about results yet as the programme is still running until the end of October 2019.
+The Royal VKB ‘On the Go’ range, designed in the Lion King theme, makes it easier for Hema customers to integrate healthy food options in their busy lifestyle and feel rewarded for their loyalty at the same time.
+In the app, the participant journeys through different nature landscapes inspired by the Lion King.
+The whole consumer journey is well designed and is integrated to drive the program’s KPIs, whereby the missions are an incentive for behavior change.
+Unfortunately, it’s still too early to discuss results yet as the program is still running until the end of October 2019.

 Hema is a ‘new retail’ chain owned by Alibaba in China that is exploring how to reconstruct the bricks-and-mortar format.
 Hema’s first store was opened on January 15, 2016, and its app was launched at the same time.
 The Hema app can provide residents living up to 3 kilometers from the store with a no-threshold, free delivery service within 30 minutes.
 By June 2019, Hema had opened about 160 stores in 20 Chinese cities.